celerity/celerity-runtime-ci/README.md

 `nvidia-container-runtime-hook-config.toml` file to the Docker runtime hook using the `nvidia-container-runtime-hook` wrapper provided in this repository.

+## Automatic Pruning of Docker Images

+Over time, the CI setup will accumulate unused Docker container images.
+These can fill up a drive pretty quickly, and it is recommended to prune them periodically.
+Use the `setup-cron.sh` script to install a crontab that periodically prunes old and unused images.

 ## Interaction with celerity-runtime CMake

 Building and running examples against the installed Celerity Runtime is a bit finicky because which examples can be run depends on the exported configuration (e.g. `CELERITY_FEATURE_SIMPLE_SCALAR_REDUCTIONS`).